leslie255/emu6502/README.md

 An assembler is also going to be added.

+Note that the emulator likely won't work in big endian platforms.

 ## LICENSE

 This project is licensed under GPLv3, earlier versions that did not have the `LICENSE.txt` is licensed under ALL RIGHTS RESERVED.